amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 ## Wrapping Up

 Indexing is one of those topics where theory meets practice in brutal ways.
 You can understand B-trees perfectly and still create terrible indexes if you don't understand your access patterns.
-Conversely, you can create incredibly effective indexes with just a basic understanding if you profile well and iterate.
+On the flip side, you can create incredibly effective indexes with just a basic understanding if you profile well and iterate.

 The databases we work with are sophisticated pieces of software with decades of optimization built in.
 Trust the query planner, but verify.
 Use EXPLAIN.
 Monitor your metrics.
 And remember: the best index is the one that's actually used.